asvid/asvid.github.io/_posts/2021-01-29-kotlin-builder-pattern.md

 Very Kotlin style with utilizing the `apply`.
 Interestingly enough there is no `build()` method but `show()` that is not only returning dialog object but also displays it.
 Sounds like a bad idea for a method to do more than one thing, but in this case I believe it was done on purpose to avoid a common mistake of creating a dialog but forgetting to display it with a separate method.

 ## Elements
-Builder is basically single internal helper class.
+Builder is basically a single internal helper class.
+I won't be covering approach with `Director` and `ConcreteBuilder` proposed by the Gang of Four, I've never seen it in production code yet :)

 ### Constructor
 Surprisingly, Builders constructor is very important, even when it doesn't usually take any arguments.
 Constructor should require all arguments that are needed to build correct object.
 You can't expect Builder user will know which setters to use, or will read documentation :)